ubuntu/ubuntu-desktop-documentation/docs/how-to/encrypt-your-disk-with-tpm-fde.md

 ## What to do if you don’t have a recovery key

+Your computer might be asking for a recovery key but you don’t have one.

+If you're logged into your Ubuntu user account, you can retrieve or reset your recovery key.
+See {ref}`tpm-fde-get-a-new-recovery-key`.

-If your computer is asking for a recovery key but you don’t have one, try undoing any recent changes to your computer.
+If your computer is asking for your recovery key during startup, try undoing any recent changes to your computer.
 For example:

 1. Remove any new hardware components.
 1. Undo any changes to boot settings.